OnionIoT/documentation/docs/device-tree-overlay/intro.md

 For more info, check out the [Device Tree for Dummies](https://elinux.org/images/f/f9/Petazzoni-device-tree-dummies_0.pdf) presentation by Thomas Petazzoni.

 ### Device Trees in OpenWRT
 By default, OpenWRT supports static Device Trees in the form of Device Tree Specification (DTS) files.
-For example, all the DTS files for ramips-based devices can be found on [GitHub's OpenWRT](https://github.com/openwrt/openwrt/tree/main/target/linux/ramips/dts) repository.
+For example, all the DTS files for ramips-based devices can be found on [OpenWRT's build system GitHub repo](https://github.com/openwrt/openwrt/tree/main/target/linux/ramips/dts) repository.

 With the current static device tree setup, if you want to make a change in the device tree, you must build custom firmware using the Build System.
 Not only does this take time to first figure out and then a lot of time to compile, but it also limits the number of people who are able to make these types of hardware configuration changes on the Omega2.

 ### What is a Device Tree Overlay?
 A Device Tree Overlay is a modification to the kernel’s live tree on a device - meaning adding support for new hardware or changing how hardware is supported.

-## How a Device Tree is implemented
+## How a Device Tree Overlay is implemented
 As a first step, runtime loadable device tree overlays are enabled in the [Onion-customized build system](https://github.com/OnionIoT/openwrt-buildsystem-wrapper) using patches.
 One of those patches includes a startup script so the device will automatically load compiled device tree overlays placed in `/lib/firmware/device-tree/overlays/*.dto` at startup.

 Next, the Build System is used to create an OpenWRT Image Builder and SDK (among other things).
 Any firmware created using this Image Builder supports runtime loadable device tree overlays.